 - "Float" Cream over the coffee.
 Stir very gently, add a peppermint stick as a garnish.
 Enjoy!

-- add more or less peppermint extract depending on your tastes.
+- Add more or less peppermint extract depending on your tastes.
+Note that there is a difference between Peppermint and Mint extracts.
+The strength can also vary by brand.

 - If you don’t want to float the cream, you can just pour it in and stir.
 Alternatively, you can mix it all in a cocktail shaker.